Holy cow, I managed to cook, photograph and schedule a blog post with a 2-year-old and a 3-week-old!

 In reality, I shouldn’t brag too much, seeing as this recipe doesn’t really take more than 10 minutes to make.
 Oh well.
 Baby steps.

-And I burned one batch because the baby was crying and needed to be burped and I thought an extra 15 seconds in the microwave was a good idea.
+And I burned one batch of these sweet potato chips because the baby was crying and needed to be burped and I thought an extra 15 seconds in the microwave was a good idea.
 I guess this is going to take a little more practice.

 These are super easy and were one of the first things I wanted to make after I got my mandoline.
 I love that they get nice and crispy without deep-frying.
 And they literally only take minutes to make.
 Great for a quick snack and my daughter loooooves them.
 I can’t wait to try this with regular potatoes, and maybe even parsnips or carrots.
 How fun!

 Verdict: Great!
-These are a great snack to satisfy that need for something crunchy and salty.
+These sweet potato chips are a great snack to satisfy that need for something crunchy and salty.

 Husband’s take: Him: “They sound good, are we having them for dinner?”
 Me: “No, I ate them all.”
 Him: “Oh.”